 Overlay Data command on the Sonar Menu, at left.
 Overlay Data Shown selection menu, right.
-In this example, we scrolled down the data list to highlight "Water Speed."
+In this example, Depth will be displayed in a large font.

 When selected, the data type shifts to the top of the data list and a check mark appears beside the data type.
 (If you wish, you may now use $\downarrow$ or $\uparrow$ to select other Data Types for display.)